rRoler/bbc-frontend/README.md

 ### Disclaimer

-The developer(s) of this application have no affiliation with the content providers listed.
-This application is a tool to fetch publicly available metadata and covers; it does not host or provide book content.
+The developer of this application has no affiliation with the content providers listed.
+This application is a tool to fetch publicly available metadata and covers; it does not host book content.

 <br/>